|

 Smith in Eugene who was the daughter of James Smith, but it

 was a different James Smith.
-She was the daughter of James L. Smith, a farmer who
+He was James L. Smith, a farmer who

 Smith married Clark H. Hileman in 1903 and was still married